ABCDEFU

-"ABCDEFU" (stylized in all lowercase, also known by its radio edited title "ABC") is the major-label debut single by American singer Gayle, released on August 13, 2021, through Atlantic and Arthouse Records.
+"ABCDEFU" (also known by its radio-edited title "ABC (Nicer)"; stylized in all lowercase) is the major-label debut single by American singer Gayle, released on August 13, 2021, through Atlantic and Arthouse Records.
 It was co-written by Gayle with Sara Davis and David Pittenger, and produced by Pete Nappi.
 The song is the lead single from Gayle's debut EP A Study of the Human Experience Volume One.